splim2002/ng7project/README.md

     - refer to images '0022-1' in tutorials folder

-22.2 Add new component "MapSimple" to ShopsModule
+23. Add new component "MapSimple" to ShopsModule

     - [Explaination] I wanna try out different types(/features) of Maps.
 Hence, I decided to create sub-components for those maps.
 I would advice to create a sub-module to store the google map components so that it functions as a 'shared module' and is usable by other modules.
 But, as I'm going to use Google map in this ShopsModule only... so you know, save my work :p
     - Command:
       > ng g component shops/maps/map-simple

+23.1 Add Window Information to Map Marker (when click on it)

+    - refer to images '0023-1' in tutorials folder